it985/my-stars/README.md

 *   [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids

-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 *   [microsoft/Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer

 *   [trekhleb/javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings